Meta's Zuckerberg unveils AI projects aimed at building metaverse future | Technology

 "As we advance this technology further, you'll be able to create nuanced worlds to explore and share experiences with others, with just your voice," said Zuckerberg.
 He did not set a timeline for these advancements or give more details on how Builder Bot works.
 He said Meta was working on AI research to allow people to have more natural conversations with voice assistants, a step towards how people will communicate with AI in the metaverse.
 He said the company's Project CAIRaoke was "a fully end-to-end neural model for building on-device assistants."

 A demonstration of the Project CAIRaoke tech showed a family using it to help cook a stew, with the voice assistant chiming in to warn that salt had already been added to the pot.
 The assistant also noticed they were running low on salt and ordered more.
-Meta said it was using the model in its video-calling Portal device and aimed to integrate it into devices with augmented reality (AR) and virtual reality (VR).
-It said it was tightly restricting the responses of its new CAIRaoke-based assistant until it could ensure that the system did not generate offensive language.
+Meta said it was using the model within its video-calling Portal device and aimed to integrate it into devices with augmented reality (AR) and virtual reality (VR).
+In an interview with Reuters, Meta's vice president for AI Jérôme Pesenti said it was tightly restricting the responses of its new CAIRaoke-based assistant until it could ensure that the system did not generate offensive language.

+"These language models are very powerful ... so we are making a lot of effort to be able to control them," said Pesenti.
+Zuckerberg also announced that Meta was working on a universal speech translator, aiming to provide instant speech-to-speech translation across all languages.
+The company previously set a goal for its AI system to translate all written languages.

-In a nod toward transparency, Meta plans to make open source the recommendations library TorchRec that is uses to personalize products like Facebook's news feed, said VP of AI Jerome Pesenti in another event session.
+Meta also said it would expand free education initiatives aimed at bringing more racial minorities into tech, which researchers say is critical to create AI systems free of bias.
+About 80% of data analytics and AI executives identify as men and 65% as white, according to a recent survey across the United States and Europe by recruiter Heidrick & Struggles.
+In a nod toward transparency, Meta plans to make open source the recommendations library TorchRec that is uses to personalize products like Facebook's news feed, said Pesenti in another event session.
 The company also will publish a feed ranking prototype to show how its algorithms prioritize which content it displays to users on Instagram, he said.
-Facebook also said it would expand free education initiatives aimed at bringing more racial minorities into tech, which researchers say is critical to create AI systems free of bias.
-About 80% of data analytics and AI executives identify as men and 65% as white, according to a recent survey across the United States and Europe by recruiter Heidrick & Struggles.

 Some of the projects Meta announced on Wednesday, such as Project CAIRaoke and the algorithm transparency effort, follow similar innovations announced in recent years by rivals such as Alphabet Inc's Google.
 Meta also recently announced its research team has built a new artificial intelligence supercomputer that it thinks will be the fastest in the world when completed in mid-2022.